rahul-il/academic-site/content/authors/admin/_index.md

 My current research is in Computational Complexity Theory, which studies the resources (like time and hardware) needed to accomplish certain computational tasks (like finding the fastest route from point A to point B on a map).

-# So far, my research has mainly focused on studying a specific computational task called the Minimum Circuit Size Problem (MCSP).
-One reason why MCSP is interesting is that it represents a "universal attack on cryptography": if someone found a fast algorithm for MCSP, then they could use it to break any type of cryptography.
-Thus, one would hope that MCSP is not an easy problem to solve, and my research is working towards proving "hardness" for MCSP.